JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

     }
     ```

-3. Currently, a framework cannot be assembled if the module being exported does not contain any source code.
-To work around
+3. Currently, the Gradle script cannot assemble a framework if the module being exported does not contain any source code.
-this:
-   1. Create a source file inside the `together` folder, for example, `together/src/commonMain/kotlin/Together.kt`.
+   To work around this, create an empty Kotlin file inside the `together` folder, for example, `together/src/commonMain/kotlin/Together.kt`.
-   2. Create an empty `main()` function inside this file:
-       ```kotlin
-      fun main() {

-      }
-       ```

 4. Run the Gradle task that assembles the framework: